tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@gkanishk/index.md

 description: "Self learner good at web development,mobile development and working on react "
 ---

 Hi!
-I am a Kanishk Gupta,Microsoft Student Partner at Chandigarh University let me walk you through my intro, projects and blogs.
+I am Kanishk Gupta,Microsoft Student Partner at Chandigarh University let me walk you through my intro, projects and blogs.

 ### introduction

-Currently, a student pursuing B.E CSE Hons. in Cloud Computing at Chandigarh University, holding the title of Microsoft Student Partner.
+Currently, a student pursuing B.E.
+CSE Hons. in Cloud Computing at Chandigarh University, holding the title of Microsoft Student Partner.
 Passionate about participating in competitions like Hackathons and organizing events.Keen interest in research on new technologies.
 I like contributing to the community and share my knowledge.
 A tech enthusiast and a public speaker ready to accept challenges.